Howdy

 Azure DevOps

-Creating things - especially things I dreamed up myself - is one of my greatest passions in life.
+Creating things — especially things I dreamed up myself — is one of my greatest passions in life.
 Mix that with a couple of computer science degrees and you wind up with lots of coding projects.
-Here are a few notable mentions of things I've created (or are still creating):
+Here are a few notable mentions of things I’ve created (or am still creating):

 I’ve also dabbled with Vim plugins.
 Here are a few plugins I’ve written: